matttelliott/dotfiles/zsh/README.md

-Configuration Files
+Zsh Configuration Files
 ===================

 Zsh has several system-wide and user-local configuration files.

-Prezto has one user-local configuration file.
+[Prezto](Prezto) has one user-local configuration file.

 System-wide configuration files are installation-dependent but are installed in */etc* by default.